COVID-19 EVENT REQUIREMENTS

 OUTDOOR: Community Outdoor Events such as festivals, sporting events and outdoor performances may have up to 200 people.
 All other outdoor events may have up to 100 people.

-All participants, speakers, etc. must be pre-registered for the Event with their name, address and phone number.
+All participants, speakers, etc. must be pre-registered for the Event with their name, phone number and email address.

 - Attendance must be taken at the door and retained in the Event files.